 Semantic Memory

-Semantic memory for meaning-based recall across sessions, docs, project notes, and familiar history.
+Semantic memory for meaning-based recall across sessions, docs, project notes, and familiar history, backed by the coven-memory crate.

 Semantic memory is meaning-based recall.
 It helps a familiar find related past work even when the exact words differ.